The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.

 After I moved to Columbia, I realized the city was challenged by an antiquated email system that couldn’t keep up with the latest technology trends and our employees’ needs.
 When my iPad acted as nothing more than a paperweight, I knew we needed a change.

 The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.
-Email and calendar just work, and other advanced collaboration features in G Suite bring much more efficiency to our workplace.
+Email and calendar just work, and other advanced collaboration features in Google Workspace bring much more efficiency to our workplace.
 Eighty percent of our employees are mobile, such as police, fire and public works staff.
 They have been starving for mobile productivity for years.
 Now they can easily check email, documents, and sites from the field.

 Although most reasonable people dread an annual budget process, I’m actually looking forward to it this year because all 18 of our departments will be using a Google Site to collaborate and share information easily while preparing for the budget.
 This site also integrates a Google calendar that marks budget due dates with a countdown clock for all departments.